goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 Sometimes monolith is just right, but sometimes microservices-architecture is better.

-Let's see how microservices and monolith are different from each other.
+Let's see how microservices and a monolith compared to each other.

 ## Microservices: The good and the bad